Universal properties of dipolar Bose polarons in two dimensions: Conclusions and future perspectives

 To summarize, we have studied the quasiparticle properties of a dipolar impurity immersed in a dipolar bath in two dimensions, both being subject to an external polarization field that makes all dipole moments point in the same direction.
 In order to do that, we have used the Diffusion Monte Carlo (DMC) method, comparing the results to second order perturbation theory.
-We have shown that, to a large extent, the polaron energy is a universal function of the gas parameter alone, independent of the precise values of the density and polarization angle.
-This is directly induced by the universality of the pair-distribution function, where the isotropic mode dominates.
-We have also shown that the quasiparticle residue is also a universal function of the gas parameter, a result that is recovered through perturbation theory even when anisotropic finite range effects are considered.
+We have shown that, to a large extent, and for a fixed ratio of the boson-boson and impurity-boson scattering lengths, the polaron energy displays universal behaviour with respect to the tilting angle, since it is only a function of the density $n$ and the boson-boson $a_{\rm BB}$ (or impurity-boson $a_{\rm IB}$) scattering length.
+This is directly induced by the same universal behaviour of the pair-distribution function, where the isotropic mode dominates.
+We have also shown that the quasiparticle residue shows also universality with respect to the tilting angle, a result that is recovered through perturbation theory even when anisotropic finite range effects are considered.
 Finally, we have shown that the anisotropy of the dipole-dipole interaction leads to an anisotropic effective mass which, surprisingly, is larger in the direction of minimum repulsion of the dipole-dipole interaction in position space, which is a consequence of its angular dependence in momentum space.
 For all the aforementioned properties, we have established the regime of validity of perturbation theory in terms of the gas parameter by direct comparison to the DMC results.

+Interesting directions for future research include the exploration of the attractive polaron branch and the formation of many-body Efimov states.
+This is not possible with the inter-particle potential employed in the simulations of this work, since it lacks any attractive component, but could be done by modelling the inter-particle interaction by a dipole-dipole potential plus a short range repulsive core, and allowing for tilting angles $\alpha > 0.615$ rad.
+On top of that, the interplay between supersolidity and the polaron could be studied following this same route, since this inter-particle interaction leads to the formation of a striped dilute liquid~\cite{staudinger23}.

 \widetext

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}

 \onecolumngrid